 I partner up with people who are doers.
 I purposely seek out and hang with people who do not procrastinate.
-After I have confessed my sin to them, I enlist their help in holding me accountable.
-I share my due dates with them and I know that once I’ve done that, I can’t let them down.
+After I have confessed my problem with procrastination to them, I enlist their help in holding me accountable.
+I share my due dates with them and know that once I’ve done that, I can’t let them down.

 Who is holding you accountable for doing the things you need to do?
 There is no excuse why you can’t find an accountability partner.
 Zero.
 If you procrastinate, go find one today!

 I sign up for way too many things- events and volunteer projects that seem great at the time.
 I do this because I do want to help and in some cases I am flattered someone asked me for help.
 However, most of the commitments I make are “interesting” but not critical to my focus and mission.
 Yes, they usually make me feel good, but at the end I usually feel they weren’t the best use of my time which, of course, causes more stress.